albumentations.augmentations.blur.transforms

 MotionBlurclass

-Apply motion blur to the input image using a directional kernel.
+Simulate motion blur along a random direction (camera shake or moving subject).
+Kernel size and angle sampled per call; optional shift for off-center streaks.
 This transform simulates motion blur effects that occur during image capture, such as camera shake or object movement.
 It creates a directional blur using a line-shaped kernel with controllable angle, direction, and position.

 Parameters